ratbag98/op1tips/README.md

 But, whenever i played the Moog the op-1 would also play whatever preset was loaded.
 (Using the op-1 as CTRL in COM, disables TAPE.)

 My solution: I chose the sample synth engine, and a random preset.
 Then i turned gain(?) all the way down.
 (Shift+orange) in the synth-screen, NOT tape, obviously… Saved it to a quick slot, and then i can record the Moog, Thor, Korg module etc. to tape!
 This was a bit roughly explained.
 English is not my first language, and I have just started using the OP-1!

+## Connecting to iPad Pro with USB-C

+I thought I’d resurrect this old thread with some information on the iPad Pro.
+With iOS13 and an iPad pro, you can use a USB-C to USB-mini cable (like this $4.75 little one https://www.monoprice.com/product?p_id=14832).
+No dongle required.

+When you plug the OP-1 in and turn on disk mode it will appear in the Files app, and you can copy files around.
+You can even “play” the tape tracks while they are still on the OP-1.
+Super handy for moving samples from the OP-1 to iOS based music apps.

 ## Drop sample on a key